How Much is a Basement Conversion?

 Skip Hire

-The cost of renting a skip for a week ranges from £200 to £250 per month.
-This will depend on the size of the skip and your location.
-When you hire for a longer amount of time, the price per day normally decreases.
+The cost of renting a skip for a week ranges from £200 to £250 depending on the size, with prices varying depending on your location.
+The longer you hire a skip, the price may come down on the per week costs.

 05BasementConversion